Developing-Story-s/SheepAndWolfs/worksheet.md

 # Task 9

 Draw a picture of the inheritance heirarchy you have created.
 You should (losely) use [UML notation](http://www.csci.csusb.edu/dick/cs201/uml.html) for your diagram.
 You are using UML In this case, and all through this course, only for "a rough sketch of an idea".

+# Task 10

+Assume we are working for a man who hates arrays (lets not go into why).
+He has demanded that the 2D array you have (probably) in your `Grid` class be converted to a "proper" object.
+You look around and find Java has no good alternative to arrays for 2D structures.
+There are lots of people online telling you to use something like `List<List<int>>` but you have tried nested lists before and have still not fully recovered.
+Looking around for some other alternative, the best suggestion you can find is to use a `List` and to ["flatten" the 2D array](http://stackoverflow.com/a/10785908).

+You don't want to have to do the flattening arithmetic all through your code so you resolve to create your own `Array2D` class.
+It will have a constructor that sets the width and height of the array, a method to put new elements in at a particular index (`addAt(int i, int j, E element)`) and an method to get elements out (`getFrom(int i, int y`).

+Finally, you will make this `Array2D` class _generic_ so it can hold objects of any type, just like normal arrays.

+Create such a class and use it in your `Grid` class in place of the 2D array that you had in there before.